Joseph H

 Il Israel

-(over 11 years ago)
+(almost 12 years ago)

 I am also doing nothing.
 However (and maybe I'm just rationalizing :P) I think that public awareness and willingness to tackle the issue on a national and global scale are the only way to an effective solution.
 It all comes down to public policy and the development of sustainable energy, and large scale projects to mitigate the damage.
 Personal contribution is very important too, especially our influence as consumers of material and energy products, but maybe the act of discussing climate change on the internet is a contribution in itself? (am I in denial or what?)